Yihanhu/monodepth/readme.md

 * To provide mask for occluded regions, we refined the bilinear sampler.py file.
 * Also, a flip-over training scheme has been added in our model.
 Due to the refinement of our architecture, the trainable parameters have doubled without slowing the inference speed.
 * To better observe the evaluation process, we merge the testing process and training process.
 You can set `--bacth_per_eva` flag to set the evaluation intervals.
-* Besides, to train on clusterings, we add the `--local_run_output`flag, which indicate the tensorboard logfile directory and evaluation output.
+* Besides, to train on clusterings, we add the `--log_directory`flag, which indicate the tensorboard logfile directory and evaluation output.
+We usually set it as `local_run_output` to train on clusterings.
 * As for the post-pocessing step, we have  post_process_disparity_old() function which is similar to Godard et al. We add an new post-pocesing function which simply average the disparty and flipped disparity of flipped image.

 ## I just want to try it on an image!